SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 ##### MARTIAL

 Heroes who have a martial upbringing are raised by warriors.
-These might be the soldiers of an established army, a band of mercenaries, a guild of monster-slaying adventurers, or any other folk whose lives revolve around combat.
+These might be the [[Soldier|soldiers]] of an established army, a band of mercenaries, a guild of monster-slaying adventurers, or any other folk whose lives revolve around combat.
 Heroes with a martial upbringing are always ready for a fight—and they know how to finish that fight.

 **Skill Options**: One of the Alertness, Blacksmithing, Climb, Endurance, Fletching, Intimidate, [[Jump]], Monsters, Ride, or Track skills.